getkyo/kyo/README.md

 Users shouldn't typically handle the `IO` effect directly since it triggers the execution of side effects, which breaks referential transparency.
 Prefer `KyoApp` instead.

-In some specific cases where Kyo isn't used as the main effect system of an application, it might make sense for the user to handle the `IO` effect directly.
+In some specific cases where Kyo isn't used as the main effect system of an application, it might be necessary to handle the IO effect directly.
+However, this requires explicit acknowledgment of the unsafe nature of the operation using `AllowUnsafe.embrace.danger`.
 The `run` method can only be used if `IO` is the only pending effect.

 ```scala
 import kyo.*